openturns/openturns/python/doc/developer_guide/wrapper_development.rst

 see paragraph [speedo].
 Here is an example using ``_exec_sample``
 function:

-The output sample can be a NumericalSample, a Python list of list or a Numpy array of array.
+The output sample can be a Sample, a Python list of list or a Numpy array of array.
 This function is optional.
 If ``_exec_sample`` is not implemented and  must compute a sample, the ``_exec`` function is called several time: once for each point of the sample.
 On contrary, if